IDE integration

 - : low

-You can click on the icons to open the Problems view that shows the titles of critical, high, and medium issues.
+You can click on the icons to open the problems view that shows the titles of critical, high, and medium issues.

 The color blocks in the minimap show where in your API definition the issues occur, so you can easily hop to check the spot in your code.
 In the code, wavy lines in matching color mark the affected element and hovering on it shows all issues in that spot.

-Conformance Scan in VS Code
+API Scan in VS Code

-Clicking Scan in VS Code opens the scan configuration, with all operations in your API listed by their operationId
+Clicking Scan in VS Code opens the scan configuration, with all operations in your API listed by their operationId.
+Clicking on an operationId lets you view and edit the scan configuration for a particular operation.
+You can, for example:

 - Populate environment variables used in your scan configuration with data from external sources, such as secrets.